Querz/mcaselector/README.md

 Fields that allow multiple comma separated values act the same as multiple consecutive filters of the same type with single values connected with the `AND` operator.

+A string representation of the query is printed in a text field below the query editor.
+When entering a query into this field directly, press `Enter` to parse it into the query editor.

 **Notice**
 Running the query will check the `.mca`-file's name first if the query would even apply to any chunk in this file using the xPos and zPos conditions, as long as the query is built in a way that allows doing this.